WELCOME TO DERBYSHIRE AND THE PEAK DISTRICT NATIONAL PARK

 LET’S PLAN A DAY OUT

 Whether you are visiting Derbyshire and the Peak National Park for the day or on holiday in the area, this guide makes it easy to plan a day out.
-All you have to do is follow the instructions below.
+All you have to do is select a town or village to start your day, and you can explore it before and after enjoying a walk in the surrounding countryside.

-Select a town or village to start your day, and you can explore it before and after enjoying a walk in the surrounding countryside.
 The walks have been specially chosen for their scenic beauty and suitability to most walkers of different abilities.
-The refreshment suggestions should be checked to see that they meet your requirements, particularly with the time and type of food that is served in mind.
+The refreshment suggestions should be checked to see that they meet your requirements.
 There are often plenty of alternatives to choose from within a short distance if you wish.

 Historic Towns to Visit